mrkickling/RESTfulAPIFlask/README.md

 docker run -p 5000:5000 -d flask_docker
 ```
 # Run
-To run the program, use the Makefile (`make run`) or simply use the commands:
+To run the program, use the bash file (run.sh, has to be made executable) or simply use the commands:

 ```bash
 export FLASK_APP=app
 export FLASK_ENV=development
 flask run
 ```
+I have not been able to verify this process on Windows, but I suspect WSL would do the trick if nothing else works.

 ## In production
 This service should not be run in production as is.
 To run in production use a [WSGI (Web Server Gateway Interface)](https://flask.palletsprojects.com/en/1.0.x/deploying/wsgi-standalone/) implementation like [Gunicorn](https://gunicorn.org/) or [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/).